Katie Taylor and Chantelle Cameron are shaming their male counterparts

 Taylor is now unbeaten in 22 fights as a professional, she is on a run of 16 consecutive world title fights, she holds all four of the lightweight belts, she briefly held the WBO light-welterweight belt.
 She is the most recognised face in the world of female boxing.
 She is the true pioneer of the modern version of the sport, not the mad, topless, chaotic, abusive side of the business from the Eighties and Nineties.
 Taylor is women’s boxing, and this Saturday is her grand moment.

-Last year, at Madison Square Garden, she made history with Serrano in front of a sold-out crowd of nearly 20,000 and collected a payday of more than $1million dollars.
+Last year, at Madison Square Garden, she made history with Serrano in front of a sold-out crowd of nearly 20,000 and collected a payday of more than $1m.
 This Saturday was meant to be the rematch, there was talk of 70,000 at Croke Park, but that outdoor fantasy has been pushed back to September; Serrano is injured, and Cameron was found for the 3Arena on Saturday.
 It is, trust me, a far harder fight.

 All of the greatest fighters in history have taken risks, refused easy fights and put their records on the line to prove their greatness.
 Taylor can join that list.